AtomSDK/atomsdk-demo-mac/README.md

 ## Delegates to Register
 ATOM SDK offers four delegates to register for the ease of the developer.
-* atomManagerDidConnect
+* atomManagerDidConnect:
-* atomManagerDidDisconnect
+* atomManagerDidDisconnect:
-* atomManagerDialErrorReceived
+* atomManagerDialErrorReceived:
-* atomManagerOnRedialing
+* atomManagerOnRedialing:

 ### stateDidChangedHandler to monitor a VPN connection status
 ATOM SDK offers stateDidChangedHandler for the ease of the developer.